aasmith/struggle/RULINGS.md

 When in an active Bear Trap/Quagmire, the trapped player "may only play scoring cards".
-If the player has one card left, which is a scoring card, and has two action rounds remaining, does the player have to play the scoring card ASAP, or can the player withold it until the next AR?
+If the player has one card left, which is a scoring card, and has two action rounds remaining, does the player have to play the scoring card ASAP, or can the player withhold it until the next AR?

 Will assume that the player *must* play the scoring card ASAP, as a player cannot forgo the playing of a card per Section 5.0.